TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: Related Work

 \section{Related Work}

-In this section, we briefly review the progress of gpRS and its core techniques: self-supervised pre-training (SSP) and transfer learning (TF).
+In this section, we briefly review the progress of gpRS and its core techniques from two categories: self-supervised pre-training (SSP) and transfer learning (TF).

 \textbf{General-purpose Recommendation.} Big foundation models have achieved astounding feats in the NLP and CV communities~\cite{bommasani2021opportunities}.
-BERT~\cite{devlin2018bert}, GPT-3~\cite{brown2020language}, ResNet~\cite{he2016deep} and various Vision Transformers~\cite{dosovitskiy2020image,arnab2021vivit, liu2021swin} have almost dominated the two fields because of their superb performance and transferability.
-By contrast, very few efforts have been devoted to foundation recommendation models which are key towards gpRS.
-Some work adopt multi-task learning (MTL) to combine multiple objectives so as to obtain a more general representation model~\cite{ma2018modeling,zhao2019recommending,tang2020progressive,ni2018perceive}.
-However, typical MTL is only useful to these trained tasks and cannot be directly transferred to new coming recommendation tasks or scenarios.
+BERT~\cite{devlin2018bert}, GPT-3~\cite{brown2020language}, ResNet~\cite{he2016deep} and various image Transformers (ViT)~\cite{dosovitskiy2020image,arnab2021vivit, liu2021swin} have almost dominated the two fields because of their superb performance and transferability.
+By contrast, very few efforts have been devoted to foundation recommendation models, which are key to gpRS.
+Some work adopts multi-task learning (MTL) to combine multiple objectives to obtain a more general representation model~\cite{ma2018modeling,zhao2019recommending,tang2020progressive,ni2018perceive}.
+However, typical MTL is only useful to these trained tasks and cannot be directly transferred to new recommendation tasks or scenarios.

-PeterRec~\cite{yuan2020parameter} proposed the first pre-training-then-fine-tuning paradigm for learning and transferring general-purpose user representation, following closely the BERT model.
+PeterRec~\cite{yuan2020parameter} proposed the first pre-training-then-fine-tuning paradigm for learning and transferring general-purpose user representation, closely following the BERT model in NLP.
 Following it, Conure~\cite{yuan2021one} introduced the `one person, one model, one world' idea and claimed that recommendation models benefit from lifelong learning.
 Similar cross-domain recommendation work also include~\cite{liu2020exploiting, ma2019pi, wu2020ptum, zhu2020deep,chen2021user,man2017cross,sheng2021one,cheng2021learning}.
-However, these models are all based on the shared-ID assumption in source and target domains, which tends to be difficult to hold in practice.
-Distinct from these work, some preprint paper~\cite{shin2021one4all,shin2021scaling,wu2021userbert} devised general-purpose gpRS by leveraging the textual information. \cite{wu2021mm} learned user representations based on text and image modalities with images processed into frozen features beforehand.
-The most recent preprint paper P5~\cite{geng2022recommendation} formulates various recommendation-related task (e.g. rating prediction, item recommendation and explanation generation) as a unified text-to-text paradigm with the same language modeling objective for pre-training.
-However, to the best of our knowledge, there exists no general-purpose recommendation models that are trained from various modality feedback, along with an end-to-end training fashion.
+However, these models are all based on the shared-ID assumption in both the source and target domains, which, as mentioned above, tends to be too strict to hold in practice unless they are made for systems or platforms owned by the same company.